 Merits of using uPVC Windows

 - uPVC windows are durable and rigid.
-These type of windows can last for 25-30 years.
+These types of windows can last for 25-30 years.
 Wooden windows on the other hand are susceptible to damage and may need to be replaced again.

 - Since plastic is not affected by adverse weather conditions, windows do not require a lot of maintenance work.
 Such windows do not expand when it’s hot or shrink when it’s cold.
 The only maintenance you need to do for such windows is keeping them clean which you can do easily using a wet cloth.